-STRUCTURED APPLICATION ADVICE: ACQUIRE PRIMARY RESOURCES ON MICROFILM organization in better serving your patrons and the public.
+STRUCTURED APPLICATION ADVICE: ACQUIRE PRIMARY RESOURCES ON MICROFILM organization's goals.
+Describe the specific purpose of your project, including its scope and goals.
+If the microfilm addresses a gap in your collections, note that here.
+Explain how the project will assist your organization in better serving your patrons and the public.
 What product will be developed during this project?
 How/where will it be publicly available?